Samsung Electronics: Odyssey

 Samsung's Odyssey gaming monitors are designed for professional gamers and gaming enthusiasts.
 As of 2022, the Odyssey range consists of 4 main series, each with different resolutions, refresh rates and aspect ratios.

 At the CES 2022, Samsung showed the Odyssey Neo G8, the world's first 4K monitor with a refresh rate of 240 Hz.
 It features a 32-inch mini LED 1000R curved display with 1,196 local dimming zones that supports HDR10+ with a peak brightness of up to 2,000 nits, and is G-Sync- and FreeSync-certified.
 It was released on 6 June 2022, at an MSRP of $1,500.

 Printers

 In the past, Samsung produced printers for both consumers and business use, including mono-laser printers, color laser printers, multifunction printers, and enterprise-use high-speed digital multi-function printer models.
-They exited the printer business and sold their printer division to HP in Fall 2017.
+They exited the printer business and sold its printer division to HP in Fall 2017.
 In 2010, the company introduced the world's smallest mono-laser printer ML-1660 and color laser multifunction printer CLX-3185.